quis/govuk_documentation_prototype/source/index.html.md

 title: API Reference

 language_tabs:
-  - html
+  - HTML
-  - sass
+  - Sass
-  - javascript
+  - Javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>